Edgardo Coghlan

 Edgardo Coghlan (1928 – September 28, 1995), was a Mexican painter who mostly specialized in watercolors depicting Mexican landscapes and people.
 His work became very popular during his lifetime, collected by museums, other institutions and Mexican presidents and today can be found in public and private collections in various parts of the world.
 His work was recognized with several awards.

 Life

-Coghlan was born in Los Mochis, Sinaloa in 1928 of Irish and Mexican parents.
-His artistic interests and abilities became evident when he was a child, painting with watercolors since he did not have much money.
+Coghlan was born in Los Mochis, Sinaloa in 1928 to Irish and Mexican parents.
+His artistic interests and abilities became evident when he was a child, painting with watercolors due to limited resources.
 As a young man, he moved to Mexico City to complete his formal and artistic studies at the Academia Nacional de Artes Plásticas and in the studio of Spanish painter José Bardasano.
 He lived secluded, establishing his workshop in a remote town in the State of Mexico where he lived until his death in 1995.

 Career

 Coghlan opened his own studio in the 1960s.
 In 1967 he traveled to Israel and Jordan, sponsored by a group of collectors.
 When he returned his entire production from the trip was purchased by the International Art Society, over sixty paintings and several pencil drawings.
 He was a co founder of the Sociedad Mexicana de Acuarelistas (Mexican Society of Watercolorists) to promote the idea that this medium should be considered equal to other forms of painting.

 During his career, Coghlan exhibited his work in museums and galleries on various parts of the world, especially in Mexico and the United States.
 He had over twenty five individual exhibitions in Mexico City in venues such as the Exhibition Hall of the President of the Mexican Republic and INFONAVIT as well as Guadalajara, Mazatlán, Los Angeles, New York.
 In 2008, the Instituto Sinaloense de Culutra in Sinaloa held a retrospective of his work.